Pajtim Kasami: Olympiacos

 It was announced on 9 July 2014 that Kasami had signed for Olympiacos for a fee of €5 million.
-On 23 August 2014, he netted his first goal in his official debut as a player of Olympiacos in a 3–1 home win against Niki Volou.
+On 23 August 2014, he netted his first goal in his official debut as a player of Olympiacos in a 3–1 home win against Niki Volos.
 He scored again on 30 August 2014 against Panetolikos in a 1–1 away draw.

 On 22 October 2014, Olympiacos pulled off one of the surprises of the Champions League night when they beat Juventus 1–0 in Piraeus with a first-half goal from Kasami.
 On 22 February 2015, Kasami experienced one of the most traumatic shocks in his life after the derby against Panathinaikos.
 On 11 March 2015, Olympiakos's Portuguese coach Vitor Pereira and Kasami were fined for their behavior after the team's Greek Cup quarter-final 1–0 win over AEK Athens.
 The disciplinary committee of the Greek soccer federation fined Pereira €9,000 and Kasami was ordered to pay €7,000 for making gestures to the crowd which incited trouble.

 After a successful 2014–15, which ended with double conquest, several reports in Italy are keep insisting that Kasami was likely to move to a Serie A club and it is believed that Fiorentina or Inter were the most favourable destination.
 Despite serious interest from Fiorentina, Bayer Leverkusen and lately from Roma, Kasami did not complete his transfer on the deadline day.
 He scored his first goal for the 2015–16 season in a hammering 5–1 win against PAS Giannina.

 On 2 October 2015, media source stated that Olympiacos' former manager Vitor Pereira and midfielder Kasami were prosecuted for provoking episodes in the Greek Cup semi final against AEK Athens.
 The Deputy Prosecutor Giorgos Lainis prosecuted Kasami and Vitor Pereira. Αt the same time, the Football prosecutor former Sports Prosecutor Konstantinos Simitzglou had begun preliminary examination by calling witnesses in order to combine his case with the prosecution.
 The two men were close to facing criminal responsibilities and even go to trial.
 On 9 June 2017, Kasami was sentenced to eight months in prison (on parole) for their behavior.
 The Swiss-Albanian international central midfielder were punished by the Greek Justice for offensively provoking the supporters of AEK after the end of 2014–15 Greek Cup quarter final (0–1) between the two teams in the Olympic Stadium of Athens, after the lawsuit filed by the fan of home side, Christos Garifallou, and supported by their legal department.